Iry LeJeune: Death

 Sadly, at the peak of his career, LeJeune was killed at the age of 26.
 LeJeune and fiddler J. B. Fuselier were returning home after playing at a dance at the Green Wing club in Eunice on October 8, 1955, when tragedy struck.
 "They were coming home on old Highway 90," recalled Shuler.
 "They had a flat where they were widening the highway and they couldn't pull off.
 They were trying to change the tire when a guy came along going about 90 MPH.
 He hit him (LeJeune) and knocked him into a field.
 That was the end of Iry."

 LeJeune left a wife Wilma, and five children including Eddie LeJeune and Ervin LeJeune, who would follow in their father's musical footsteps.

 Legacy

-Widely mourned in Acadiana, LeJeune's music continued to live on.
-To this day most jukeboxes in Acadiana have at least one selection by LeJeune, he remains a staple of Cajun radio, and most Cajun bands feature some of LeJeune's material.
-The timelessness of LeJeune's music can be traced to his mastery of the accordion and his unrestrained individuality.
-LeJeune sang deeply personal songs about his life which in fact reflected the lives of all Cajuns.
-Iry LeJeune said that he wasn't ashamed to sing and speak French and that the Cajun way of life suited him just fine.
-Simply put, he was proud to be Cajun when it wasn't necessarily popular.

 LeJeune's complete body of work consists of fewer than 30 songs.
 Frustratingly for Cajun listeners, unless you were lucky enough to possess some of his original 78s or 45s, until a few years ago, you couldn't hear LeJeune's undoctored masterpieces.
 When assembling LeJeune's material for reissue on LP in 1970, Shuler overdubbed an electric bass on all the tracks.
 This was undone when Ace Records in England assembled Iry LeJeune: Cajun's Greatest — The Definitive Collection using original discs and master tapes as sources.